-Most children grow out of night terrors without suffering any long-term effects.
+Most children grow out of night terrors and they don’t cause any long-term, psychological harm to your child.

 Handling night terrors

 - Wait for the child to calm down by themselves.
-Don’t try to wake, intervene, interact or comfort them – they may not recognise you, which can be more distressing.
+As long as they’re safe, don’t try to intervene by waking, comforting or interacting with them.
+They may not recognise you, which can be more distressing.

 - Wake them after the episode and then settle them back to sleep.
 Don’t mention the episode, as they won’t remember it.

 - If night terrors happen at the same time each night, wake them 15 minutes before to disrupt their sleep pattern.
-This may be enough to eliminate the terrors.
+Do this over the course of 7 days.
+This may be enough to eliminate the terrors without affecting sleep quality.